nightroman/FarNet/PowerShellFar/README.md

 - `[F1]`
     - .hlf files: save and show the current topic help using `Show-Hlf.ps1`.
     - .md and .text files: save and show the current topic help using `Show-FarMarkdown.ps1`.

-Mouse events:

-- `LeftMove` - select to the moving location dynamically while moving.
-- `RightClick` - shows a menu with some commands like Cut, Copy, and Paste.
-- `Shift+LeftClick` - select from the last LeftClick position or from the cursor.

 *********************************************************************
 ## TabExpansion2.ps1